PATRIC3/p3_docs/docroot/user_guides/workspaces/groups.md

 ![Phylogenetic Tree Using Genome Group](../images/phylo_tree_genome_group.png)

 ## Managing Groups in the Workspace
-The Workspace contains directory folders for organizing data and groups.
-An initial set of directory folders are provided as default locations, based on data type.
-Clicking on one of the directory folder names selects it.
-The Information Panel on the right-hand side provides additional details about the selected item on the left-hand side.
-Double-clicking the folder displays the content of that folder.
-For example, double-clicking a of the Genome Group shows a listing of the genomes in that group.
+An initial set of directory folders are provided as default locations for groups based on data type, incluidng Genome Groups and Feature Groups.
+Double-clicking the folder displays a list of the groups in that folder.
+Clicking the group name selects it, and information about the group is provided in the Information Panel on the right-hand side.

-Within a Group folder, several options are available, such as downloading the data, deleting items from the group, linking to additional information, and other actions.
-Selecting the desired item(s) will display the full range of options for those items in the vertical green Action Bar to on the right side.

 See [Workspace](../workspaces/workspace.html) for more information.

+### Group Comparison
+The PATRIC workspace provides a tool for comparison of membership

+### Action Bar
+After selecting one or more groups in the Workspace, a set of options becomes available in the vertical green Action Bar on the right side of the table.
+These include

+* **Hide:** Toggles (hides) the right-hand side Details Pane.
+* **Genomes:** Displays the Genomes Table, listing the genomes that correspond to the selected group.
+* **Venn Diagram:** Displays an interactive Venn diagram showing the intersection of up to 3 genome groups. *Available only when more than one group is selected.*
+* **Download:** Downloads the selected item.
+* **Delete:** Deletes the selected items (rows).
+* **Rename:** Allows renaming the selected item.
+* **Copy:** Creates copies the selected items and allows the copies to be put into another folder in the Workspace.
+* **Move:** Allows moving of the selected item(s) into another folder in the Workspace.